 - Native 4K resolution

 - Good brightness

 - Not the best blacks (video noise)

-Our Criteria for Choosing the Best 4K Projectors for 2021
+Our Criteria for Choosing the Best 4K Projectors

 We based our criteria on some pretty specific criteria.
 For instance, does the projector display true 4K resolution?
 Does it accurately display HDR video?
 Is it capable of reproducing Ultra HD’s wider color range?
 Are the inputs full-range HDMI 2.0b?

 Note that most of the projectors we reviewed didn’t tick all of those boxes, which isn’t surprising.
-However, it did give us a good range of comparison, and helped us separate the good from the decent and those that should be avoided.
+However, it did give us a good range of comparison and helped us separate the good from the decent and those that should be avoided.

 What to Look for in a Good 4K Projector

 New to this whole projector thing?
 You’re not alone.
-A lot of American families have found themselves facing the question of what to look for in a good 4K projector and there’s really no easy, cut-and-dried answer.
+A lot of American families have found themselves facing the question of what to look for in a good 4K projector, and there’s really no easy, cut-and-dried answer.
 A lot of it is pretty subjective, too.
 However, we’ve outlined a brief list of what goes into making a great 4K projector to help guide your buying decision.

 In addition to those considerations, you’ll also need to think about a few other things.
 For instance, do you need a short-throw projector to fit a smaller room or a room with limited customization options that mean you cannot mount the projector permanently to the ceiling?
 Do you have an AV receiver so you can switch between sources?
-Do you want a projector that includes apps or will you use apps through another device, such as a Blu-ray player?
+Do you want a projector that includes apps, or will you use apps through another device, such as a Blu-ray player?